Configuration and Compilation

 Project Settings

-The SDK uses menuconfig, a graphical interface tool from the kconfiglib package, to manage project settings.
-During compilation, all macro switches are read from rtconfig.h, which directs SCons on which modules to compile and their corresponding parameters.
-The corresponding Kconfig configuration is stored in .config.
-To address the issue mentioned earlier, the generic project directory no longer contains rtconfig.h and .config.
+The SDK uses menuconfig (a graphical interface tool within the kconfiglib package) to manage project settings.
+During compilation, it reads all macro switches from rtconfig.h to instruct SCons on which modules to compile and their parameters.
+The corresponding kconfig configuration is stored in .config.
+To address the previously mentioned issues, rtconfig.h and .config are no longer stored in the generic project directory.
 Instead, these files are dynamically generated in the build directory during compilation based on the selected board.
-The generated .config is a merged result of Kconfig’s default values, board.conf, and proj.conf.
-Both board.conf and proj.conf contain modifications compared to the default values, with proj.conf taking precedence if the same configuration appears in both files.
+The generated .config file is merged from Kconfig’s default values, board.conf, and proj.conf. board.conf and proj.conf document the configurations requiring modification (those differing from default values).
+If identical configurations appear in both board.conf and proj.conf, the settings defined in proj.conf take precedence.

 Note